 The completion of astronomy courses do not lead to a specific Phoenix College program degree; however, most courses satisfy the natural science requirements (see General Education Designation) or program electives in fulfillment of an Associates Degree or Certificate and are a requirement for many health occupation programs.

 View Astronomy Course Listing

-For specific course or program requirements, meet with an academic advisors located in the Hannelly Enrollment Center (HC).
+For specific course or program requirements, meet with an academic advisor located in the Hannelly Enrollment Center (HC).

 Career and Employment Outlook

 Extensive skill, knowledge, and experience are needed for these occupations.
 May require more than five years of experience.
 Most astronomy-related jobs require graduate school.
 For example, they may require a master's degree, and some require a Ph.D.

 For information about careers in your area of study, visit O*NET OnLine for detailed job descriptions, education requirements, wage, and employment trend information.